codenamejason/OhMyNFT/README.md

-# 🏗 scaffold-eth - 🎟 Simple NFT Example
+# 🏗 scaffold-eth - 🎟 Oh My NFT

 > Mint and display NFTs on Ethereum with a full example app...